Jashepp/customElements-mixinPropertiesAttributes/README.md

 			name: {
 				type: String,
 				value: 'World',
-				renderOnChange: true // Re-render when property or attribute is changed (logic is below in constructor) }
+				renderOnChange: true // Re-render on change (logic is below in constructor) }
 		};
 	}